minprog/uva-prog-ink/10 Materials/60 Week 6/10 Introduction.md

 # Welcome to week 4!

-Today, you'll learn about strings;
+Today, you'll learn about file input/output;

 Please prepare for this day using the readings below.
 They will not always immediately make sense without practice, but that's no problem.
 You may want